wadewilliamsw1234/wadewilliamsw1234/README.md

 ## 🚀 Working On
-- 🗺️ [Generalizing Reinforcement Learning for Object Localization in Unseen Environments](https://github.com/wadewilliamsw1234/generalizing-RL-object-localization-in-unseen-environments) – Aims to train a robot using reinforcement learning to locate and identify objects in unfamiliar environments.
+- 🗺️ [Generalizing Reinforcement Learning for Object Localization in Unseen Environments](https://github.com/wadewilliamsw1234/generalizing-RL-object-localization-in-unseen-environments) – Aims to train robots to find and identify objects in new, unseen spaces using reinforcement learning.
-- 🤖 [Smooth and Natural Motion Planning for Humanoid Robots Using Trajectory Optimization](https://github.com/wadewilliamsw1234/motion-planning-for-smooth-movement-using-trajectory-optimization) – Aims to enable humanoid robots to move fluidly and naturally, enhancing human-robot interactions.
+- 🤖 [Smooth and Natural Motion Planning for Humanoid Robots Using Trajectory Optimization](https://github.com/wadewilliamsw1234/motion-planning-for-smooth-movement-using-trajectory-optimization) – Aims to make humanoid robots move like dancers, not stiffs, with trajectory optimization.
-- 🌍 [Learning World Models for Generalization in Simulated Robotics Environments](https://github.com/wadewilliamsw1234/learning-world-models-for-generalization-to-unseen-environments) – Aims to create predictive models to help robots generalize and perform tasks in new simulated environments.
+- 🌍 [Learning World Models for Generalization in Simulated Robotics Environments](https://github.com/wadewilliamsw1234/learning-world-models-for-generalization-to-unseen-environments) – Aims to create predictive models so robots can adapt to new simulated worlds.

 ## 📚 Academic Projects
 - 📈 [Multimodal Stock Analysis and Price Prediction](https://github.com/wadewilliamsw1234/stock-price-prediction-using-LSTM-RNN) – Aims to accurately predict stock prices by leveraging LSTM RNNs on historical data and multimodal inputs, enhancing investment decision-making.
 - 🎲 [An Exploration of Reinforcement Learning in Blackjack](https://github.com/wadewilliamsw1234/reinforcement-learning-blackjack) – Seeks to discover optimal Blackjack strategies through reinforcement learning algorithms and explore their performance across game variations.